Can a prenup for sex tapes keep you safe from revenge porn?

 Related: The dark side of livestreaming: Periscoping a rape

 But Rumuki users shouldn't consider the app a foolproof protection, or a reason not to take precautions, experts say.
-According to attorney Carrie Goldberg, who specializes in sexual harassment crimes, if somebody wants to take you down, they will -- app or no app involved.
+According to attorney Carrie Goldberg, who specializes in sexual harassment crimes, if somebody wants to take you down, they will -- app or no app.

 "An encrypted video-recording app is certainly interesting and shows awareness of the damages [non-consensual pornography] can cause, but this well-meaning app isn't the answer," Goldberg told CNNTech.
 "Federal and state criminal laws are."